-Christian L. Oberbeck Chief Executive Officer Saratoga Investment Corp.
-535 Madison Avenue New York, New York 10022 (Name and Address of Agent for Service)
+Christian L. Oberbeck

+Chief Executive Officer

+Saratoga Investment Corp.

+535 Madison Avenue

+New York, New York 10022

+(Name and Address of Agent for Service)

+COPIES TO:

-COPIES TO: Steven B. Boehm, Esq.
+Steven B. Boehm, Esq.

 Harry S. Pangas, Esq.

 Payam Siadatpour, Esq.

+Eversheds Sutherland (US) LLP

-Sutherland Asbill & Brennan LLP 700 Sixth Street, NW, Suite 700 Washington, DC 20001 Tel: (202) 383-0100 Fax: (202) 637-3593
+700 Sixth Street, NW, Suite 700

+Washington, DC 20001

+Tel: (202) 383-0100

+Fax: (202) 637-3593

-Approximate date of proposed public offering: As soon as practicable after the effective date of this Registration Statement.
+Approximate date of proposed public offering: From time to time after the effective date of this Registration Statement.

-If any of the securities being registered on this form are offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box.

-It is proposed that this filing will become effective (check appropriate box):

-\Box When declared effective pursuant to Section 8(c).
+If any of the securities being registered on this form are offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box. \boxtimes it is proposed that this fifting will become effective (check approp mate box). ☐ When declared effective pursuant to Section 8(c).